Fixed-fee leasehold conveyancing in Ellesmere:

 • The landlord’s obligations to repair and maintain the building.
 It is important that you know who is responsible for the repair and maintenance of every part of the building

 • What the implications are if you breach a clause of your lease?
-For details of the information to be contained in your report on your leasehold property in Ellesmere please ask your lawyer in ahead of your conveyancing in Ellesmere
+For details of the information to be contained in your report on your leasehold property in Ellesmere please ask your lawyer in advance of your conveyancing in Ellesmere

 Other Topics